container-storage-interface/spec/spec.md

 #### `ControllerModifyVolume`

-A Controller plugin MUST implement this RPC call if plugin has MODIFY_VOLUME controller capability.
+A Controller plugin MUST implement this RPC call if the plugin has the MODIFY_VOLUME controller capability.
 This RPC allows the CO to change mutable key attributes of a volume.

 This operation MUST be idempotent.